louis49/homebridge-browsercam/README.md

 ```bash
 sudo npm install -g --unsafe-perm homebridge-browsercam
 ```
-3. On your phone/laptop, connect to [https://YOUR_HOMEBRIDGE_IP](https://YOUR_HOMEBRIDGE_IP) : you need to accept the bad certificate warning (you can't have a real certificate on local networks, see [#configuration](#markdown-header-configuration). <span style="color:#B93129;font-weight:bold;text-decoration:underline"> The S in https is MANDATORY.</span> Screen goes black when device is available on HomeKit
+3. On your phone/laptop, connect to [https://YOUR_HOMEBRIDGE_IP](https://YOUR_HOMEBRIDGE_IP) - <span style="color:#B93129;font-weight:bold;text-decoration:underline"> 'S' in httpS is MANDATORY.</span>
+4. Accept the bad certificate warning (you can't have a real certificate on local networks, see [#configuration](#markdown-header-configuration))
+5. Screen goes black when device become available on HomeKit
-4. On HomeKit app tap on 'Add accessory'
+6. On HomeKit app tap on 'Add accessory'
-5. Enjoy ;-)
+7. Enjoy ;-)

 ## Features
 * Snapshoting